esi-neuroscience/acme/doc/source/quickstart.rst

 Using ACME
 ----------
-In contrast to many Python packages, ACME is built around a single key element, the `ParallelMap` context manager.
-Thus, for most use-cases importing `ParallelMap` is likely sufficient to start ACME parallelization:
+In contrast to many Python packages, ACME is built around a single key element, the :class:`~acme.ParallelMap` context manager.
+Thus, for most use-cases importing :class:`~acme.ParallelMap` is likely sufficient to start ACME parallelization:

 .. code-block:: python